LABA: A Laboratory for Jewish Culture

 Part of LABA is the House of Study, a NYC-based artist fellowship program in which approximately 10 culture-makers–a mix of visual artists, writers, dancers, musicians, actors and others–are brought together to study classic Jewish texts in a non-religious, open-minded setting.

 The fellows use the study to inspire work, which is featured here and in our series of LABAlive events and performances.
 Every year LABA focuses its study around a theme.
-Previous themes include PARADISE, EROS, BLUEPRINT, EAT, MOTHER, TIME, BEAUTY, OTHER, LIFE + DEATH, HUMOR, and CHOSEN.
-This year’s theme is BROKEN.
+Previous themes include PARADISE, EROS, BLUEPRINT, EAT, MOTHER, TIME, BEAUTY, OTHER, LIFE + DEATH, HUMOR, CHOSEN, and BROKEN.
+This year’s theme is TABOO.

 Our goal at LABA is to present Judaism’s rich literary and intellectual tradition in a free and creative setting, so that these stories and ideas spark new thought and art.
 The creative output from our House of Study pushes the boundaries of what Jewish art can be and what Jewish texts can teach.